Engineering and Construction Arbitration Rules & Procedures For Expedited Arbitration

 Rule 24.
 Awards

-(a) The Arbitrator shall render a Final Award or a Partial Final Award within twenty (20) days after the date of the close of the Hearing as defined in Rule 22(i) or (j) or, if a Hearing has been waived, within twenty (20) calendar days after the receipt by the Arbitrator of all materials specified by the Parties, except (i) by the agreement of the Parties, (ii) upon good cause for an extension of time to render the Award, or (iii) as provided in Rule 22(i).
+(a) The Arbitrator shall render a Final Award or a Partial Final Award within twenty (20) calendar days after the date of the close of the Hearing as defined in Rule 22(i) or (j) or, if a Hearing has been waived, within twenty (20) calendar days after the receipt by the Arbitrator of all materials specified by the Parties, except (1) by the agreement of the Parties; (2) upon good cause for an extension of time to render the Award; or (3) as provided in Rule 22(i).
 The Arbitrator shall provide the Final Award or the Partial Final Award to JAMS for issuance in accordance with this Rule.

 (b) Where a panel of Arbitrators has heard the dispute, the decision and Award of a majority of the panel shall constitute the Arbitration Award.

-(c) In determining the merits of the dispute the Arbitrator shall be guided by the rules of law agreed upon by the Parties.
-In the absence of such agreement, the Arbitrator shall be guided by the rules of law and equity that the Arbitrator deems to be most appropriate.
-The Arbitrator may grant any remedy or relief that is just and equitable and within the scope of the Parties' agreement, including but not limited to specific performance of a contract or any other equitable or legal remedy.
+(c) In determining the merits of the dispute, the Arbitrator shall be guided by the rules of law agreed upon by the Parties.
+In the absence of such agreement, the Arbitrator shall be guided by the rules of law and equity that he or she deems to be most appropriate.
+The Arbitrator may grant any remedy or relief that is just and equitable and within the scope of the Parties' Agreement, including, but not limited to, specific performance of a contract or any other equitable or legal remedy.